-Effects of Anjali/Pranam Mudra
+Effects of Anjali/Pranam Mudra/Prayer Pose:

 When we perform this mudra, our thumbs create some pressure on the sternum which turns on the conception and governing vessels, a central meridian that loops around and connects all the meridian systems.
-We believe that the pressure of the knuckles on the center of the sternum activates a type of mind nerve or focal point that supports your ability to meditate more deeply.
+We also believe that the pressure of the knuckles on the center of the sternum activates a type of mind nerve or focal point that supports your ability to meditate more deeply.
 Try it and tune into the feelings that you have as you press your hands together and press the thumbs against the sternum.
 What do you feel in this ancient position?

 How to do Pranam Mudra: